a-i-b/jnotary/README.md

 - vpkc service can verify only one certificate per query.

-Not supported featurers, that are have to implemented in future
+Not supported featurers, that need to be implemented in future
 - certificate verification with OCSP;
 - Timestamp verification;
 - CADES signature verification;